abap2UI5/docs/docs/get_started/quickstart.md

 ### 2. Implement HTTP Handler
-Create a new package and define a new class for the HTTP implementation:
+Create a new package and define a new class for the HTTP handler implementation:

 ::: code-group